Canada’s national museum of military historywith

 The Museum’s exhibition galleries and public programs have been designed to emphasize the human experience of war.
 The Canadian Experience Galleries present the military history of Canada from earliest times to present day, as well as Canada’s history of honouring and remembrance.
 Each gallery highlights defining moments in Canada’s military history and the ways in which past events have shaped the nation.

-The Museum’s collections are among the finest military holdings in the world, including rare vehicles, artillery, uniforms, medals, personal memoirs and more than 13,000 works in the Beaverbrook Collection of War Art.
+The Museum’s collections are among the finest military holdings in the world, including rare vehicles, artillery, uniforms, medals, personal memoirs and 14,000 works in the Beaverbrook Collection of War Art.
 In total, the collection comprises more than 3 million artifacts, specimens, works of art, written documents and sound and visual recordings.
 The Military History Research Centre houses the George Metcalf Archival Collection and the Hartland Molson Library.
 These extensive collections of primary and secondary research material document Canada’s rich military history.

 Galleries and special exhibitions